ashleynilo/fprime/docs/documentation/reference/gds-cli-dev.md

 ![](../../img/overall_dependencies_edited.png)

-!!! note
+> [!NOTE]
-    The above graph has arrows pointing **to** the module that does the importing and away from the dependency, and does not include Python standard library imports.
+> The above graph has arrows pointing **to** the module that does the importing and away from the dependency, and does not include Python standard library imports.

 -   All parsing is handled in `fprime_cli`, which imports the command modules and several external libraries to help with parsing.
 -   Each command is implemented separately, but shares a large portion of its code with other modules via the `Common` module files, as well as importing the appropriate GDS data type for the type of data it's working with (and, in the case of `command_send`, an appropriate exception).